 EXED 653.
 Internship in Special Education: Non-teaching.
+3-6 credits.

 A supervised non-teaching experience in a setting related to populations with disabilities in order to provide the student the opportunity to demonstrate competencies developed in previous course work.
 Prerequisite: Permission of instructor.